 How to get there by car

 I have a few tips for how to get to there if you have your own transportation.
 From Zadar to Krka it’s less than an hour by car and is a total of 76.9 km in distance.
 Note that when you get on and off freeways in Europe there is a toll.
 The same goes for this destination.
 From Zadar to the Krka Waterfalls the toll was about € 6 (45 kunas).
 We passed the toll and followed the signs to the falls.

-The cons are that you have to pay € 10 for all day parking and you must pay the all-day fee. €10 all day?
+The cons are that you have to pay € 10 for all-day parking and you must pay the all-day fee. €10 all day?
 Ok, that’s not bad.
 But what I didn’t realize was that I could park my car a little closer to my destination and it’s free.
-It wasn’t until after I paid and began to walk in the town that we realized there was free parking in the surrounding area.
+It wasn’t until after I paid and began to walk in the town that I realized there was free parking in the surrounding area.

 Oh well, live and learn.

 You have to walk through the town to reach the ticket stand where they sell boat tickets to reach the falls.
 The round-trip ticket costs approximately € 25 per person.
 The boat runs every 30 minutes and brings you there are back whenever you like.
 The first boat departs from the town at 8:00 or 9:00 am depending if it’s high or low season; the last boat departs from the falls at 20:00 (8:00 pm).
 You can check out the park’s site here.